 We recently discussed the benefits of passive income.
-The IRS defines passive activity as a business in which one does not “materially” participate in.
+The IRS defines passive activity as a business in which one does not “materially” participate.
 However, a rental activity qualifies, no matter the level of participation.
-One notable exception is if you are a real estate “professional,” which the IRS defines as someone spending more than half his/her time on real estate activity and greater than 750 hours in the business as a material participant.
+One notable exception is if you are a real estate “professional,” which the IRS defines as someone spending more than half their time on real estate activity and greater than 750 hours in the business as a material participant.
 However, we are aiming this post at the non-professional real estate person.

-Even if renting real estate is a sideline to your main career, it is incumbent upon you to understand the tax regulations that govern passive income and losses to make more informed decisions.
+Even if renting real estate is a sideline to your primary career, it is incumbent upon you to understand the tax regulations that govern passive income and losses to make more informed decisions.

 Making sense of taxesMaking sense of taxes

-There is a nuance for real estate investors that may prove beneficial, however.
-You can “actively participate” in real estate if you and your spouse own at least 10% of the rental property, and you make significant management decisions.
+However, there is a nuance for real estate investors that may prove beneficial.
+You can “actively participate” in real estate if you and your spouse own at least 10% of the rental property and make significant management decisions.
 The IRS gives examples that would qualify, including making decisions on new tenants and rental terms and approving expenses.
 There is good news for you in this circumstance.
 You can use up to a $25,000 loss to offset that year’s other taxable income (single and married filing jointly filers).

 However, a phase-out provision is particularly relevant for New York City residents since it is a high-income area.
 The allowable $25,000 loss is chipped away if your modified adjusted gross income (MAGI) is more than $100,000, and there is no allowance if your MAGI is higher than $150,000.

 A numerical exampleA numerical example

 It is useful to present a numerical example since this is a complex area.
 In this hypothetical example, you are single and own a condo unit in Manhattan.
 Starting in your career, you decide to rent the unit while earning wages from your regular job.
 Nevertheless, you make significant decisions, such as reviewing prospective tenant applications and approving the renter.
 Therefore, you are an active participant.